guyromellemagayano/gatsby-source-optimizely/README.md

 - Support for multiple, additional custom headers
 - Support for custom request timeout in all `optimizely/episerver` API requests
 - Support for data caching on subsequent `gatsby` source plugin runs
+- Support for request timeouts in all `optimizely/episerver` API requests
-- Support for throttling and debouncing `optimizely/episerver` API requests
+- Support for throttling, debouncing, and adjusting the number of concurrent `optimizely/episerver` API requests
 - Add support for `expanded` data on some content blocks: `images`, `dynamicStyles`, `items`, `form` key fields are currently supported with more to come in the future

 ## Installation and Setup